Somewhere between where I came from and where I’m going.

 “Just one more year.”

-But I fought hard for a work visa and stayed long enough to build an actual life in London.
+Instead, I fought hard for a work visa and stayed long enough to build an actual life in London.

 Almost a decade of it.